A profile of entrepreneurial leadership in Honduras

 For over a decade, Carlos Urmeneta championed the entrepreneurial spirit of smallholder farmers as iDE’s Country Director in Honduras.
 Although he recently stepped down from that position to pursue a Masters of International Service degree at American University in Washington, DC, his legacy of achievement is a testament to his determination, perseverance, and flexibility.

 After collaborating with iDE and learning about its market-based approach to eradicating poverty, Carlos—an entrepreneur by nature—thought iDE was the perfect platform to carry on his mission for development.
-As the first country director for Honduras, Carlos led the program's successful growth and was a leader for sustainable development partners in the region.
+As the first country director for iDE's Honduras office, Carlos led the program's successful growth and was a leader for sustainable development partners in the region.

 Recognizing that his community was vulnerable to climate shocks, Carlos focused on building resilience, particularly as concerned with water.
 To protect water at the source, Carlos and team expanded the accessibility of climate-smart technologies and best practices and collaborated with the community to develop water governance.